niborb/php-feature-toggle/README.md

 Output:

-    User 3000 cannot(1) see new interface
+    User 3000 cannot(!) see new interface
     User 1500 can see new interface